Image

 Frequently Asked Questions:

-What if importers do not have their own security in CARM full deployment?
+What if importers do not have their own security after the 180 day transition period ends??

-When CARM requirements are fully deployed, importers who are not enrolled in the RPP program with security will be required to provide payment to the CBSA for the release of their goods.
+Importers who have not posted security under the RPP Program will be required to pay the CBSA to release their goods.
 In addition to delays, impacts could include added service, warehouse, or transportation costs.

 Surety bond amount